Netanyahu set to return to power in Israel after PM concedes - NewsBreak

 Netanyahu set to return to power in Israel after PM concedes

-Former Prime Minister Benjamin Netanyahu on Thursday appeared set to return to power as head of Israel’s most right-wing government ever after winning this week’s national election , with the current caretaker prime minister conceding defeat.
+JERUSALEM — (AP) — Former Prime Minister Benjamin Netanyahu on Thursday appeared set to return to power as head of Israel’s most right-wing government ever after winning this week’s national election, with the current caretaker prime minister conceding defeat.

 Final results showed Netanyahu’s Likud Party and its ultranationalist and religious partners capturing a solid majority in Israel’s Knesset, or parliament.